casper-network/docs-new/source/docs/casper/index.md

  - [Staking Guide](./concepts/economics/staking.md)

 # Support
-This documentation covers all of the technical aspects of Casper.
-However, if you can't find what you are looking for, or you simply want to explore the ecosystem, start with the [Support Page](./resources/support.md)
+This documentation covers most technical aspects of Casper.
+However, if you can't find what you are looking for, or you just want to explore the ecosystem, start with the [Support Page](./resources/support.md)

 # [Legal](./disclaimer.md)